What’s new in 2020?

 The crawl data exported will contain all of the available characteristics you might want to track, including crawl metrics such as:

 - Page load time

 - Page size (weight)

 - HTTP status code

 - Number of inlinks follow

-And any other metrics you want to track.
+- And many other metrics you might want to track.

 2. Obtain your analytics data

 Connect your Google Analytics account as a data set in Data Studio.
 As Landing Pages are listed as relative paths, you will need to add a calculated field to obtain the full URL of landing pages to use as the link key at this time.

 After choosing the account and properties when creating the Analytics dataset, you will find the “Fields” step.
 Choose “+ Add a field” at the top right.
 Name the field “Full URL”.
 Enter